Consumers haven’t felt this bad about the economy since November - KESQ

 Additionally, consumers are bracing for even higher price increases in the year ahead compared to readings from prior months, the survey found.

-The gauge, which is closely tracked by the Biden administration, plunged 13% from April’s 77.2% reading to 67.4%.
-However, that’s still a better reading than last May, when inflation was running at 4%, versus the latest reading of 3.5%.
+The gauge, which is closely tracked by the Biden administration, plunged 13% from April’s 77.2% reading, to 67.4%.
+That’s the biggest one-month drop since mid-2021.
+Economists polled by FactSet were expecting consumer expectations to fall to just 76.9%.
+However, the latest reading is still better than last May, when inflation was running at 4%, versus the latest reading of 3.5%.

 Even though inflation is lower compared to a year ago, it’s been moving in the wrong direction recently, shifting expectations for a rate cut from the Federal Reserve to the back burner.